 South Bend jumped on Bowling Green starter Alberto Suarez (ND) for three runs in the top of the first inning.
 Bobby Borchering hit his first triple of the season, driving in Keon Broxton and David Nick.
 Ramon Castillo added a sacrifice fly for the 3-0 advantage.

 Davidson's blast in the third inning chased Suarez after just 2.2 innings, giving the Silver Hawks the 5-0 lead.

 South Bend starter Scottie Allen (ND) could not hold the lead, however.
 After three innings and only one hit allowed, Allen allowed six runs on six hits in the bottom of the fourth, including a three-run homer to Kyle Spraker to put the Hot Rods up 6-5 after four.
-Allen was done after the four innings, receiving no decision despite striking out eight hitters
+Allen was done after the four innings, receiving no decision despite striking out eight hitters and walking none.

 South Bend tied the game on a Borchering double and a Castillo RBI single in the fifth inning, and then took the lead for good on Davidson's blast against Wilking Rodriguez (LP, 4-8) in the sixth.
 In addition to Davidson's heroics, Borchering finished with three hits and three runs scored, Andrew Fie added three hits, and Ramon Castillo had the two RBI.

 After Allen's struggles, Bradin Hagens (WP, 3-5) was excellent in relief.
 Hagens tossed 3.1 scoreless innings in arguably his best outing of the year.
 Brian Budrow (SV, 2) got the final five outs for his second save in as many opportunities.

 - Catcher Errol Hollinger shouldn't feel too bad about allowing ty Morrison to steal second base; Morrison is now 39-for-42 in stolen base attempts on the season, an incredible 93% success rate.